RodZill4/material-maker/addons/material_maker/doc/subgraph_nodes.rst

 This will replace all selected nodes with a single subgraph node, without modifying the overall material description.

+When the subgraph is created, it is shown in the graph editor, and can be renamed using the top right text field.

 The subgraph node is not editable by default, but using the **Control+W** shortcut will make it possible to edit its contents using the pencil button.